 - What would a Disney celebration be without a parade?
 With over 100 performers, floats that reached up to 20 feet tall, confetti blasts, classic Disney characters, and choreographed musical numbers, the anniversary parade was spectacular.

 - Disneyland--The First 50 Years

-- The Main Street USA attraction traced the evolution of the landmark theme park through a film and an exhibit of artifacts including concept artwork and attraction models.
+- The Main Street USA attraction, presented in the Opera House, traced the evolution of the landmark theme park through a film and an exhibit of artifacts including concept artwork and attraction models.
+The film was hosted by Steve Martin (who worked in Main Street USA’s Magic Shop as a young SoCal man) and Donald Duck.
 A post-film exhibit hall showcased attractions and concepts that never made it from the drawing board to bricks and mortar.

 In addition to the new attractions, Disneyland burnished its centerpiece Sleeping Beauty Castle with a fresh coat of paint, royal accoutrements, cutting-edge lighting, and other enhancements.
 Guests who sent in their Disney vacation snapshots were featured in The Happiest Faces on Earth...A Disney Family Album.
-Artists position the small photos to create large photo collages of classic Disney attractions and characters.
-And sister park Disney's California Adventure introduced a Block Party Bash to commemorate the anniversary.
+Artists incorporated the small photos to create large photo collages of classic Disney attractions and characters.
+Sister park Disney's California Adventure introduced a Block Party Bash to commemorate the anniversary.